 Did you know that there are these tiny little microbes that live inside your gut called probiotics?
-They work very hard to keep you healthy and so to thank them for all that they do and help improve their performance, here are some tips today on what to eat for a healthier gut.
+They work very hard to keep you healthy and to thank them for all that they do and help improve their performance.
+Here are some tips today on what to eat for a healthy gut.

 Why A Healthy Gut Matters

 The gut (gastrointestinal tract) is a series of organs that are responsible for the breakdown and digestion of food, as well as the absorption of nutrients.
 The gut flora (aka microbiota) is the vast community of living organisms that reside throughout the gut and aid in these activities.

-In addition to facilitating digestion, researchers have also found that gut microbes aid in enhancing our immune system and in producing vitamins.
+In addition to facilitating digestion, researchers have also found that gut microbes aid in enhancing our immune system and in producing vitamins for a healthy gut.

 There is also significant evidence to suggest that the activity that takes place inside the gut influences other aspects of our health, including our hormonal responses and blood sugar control.
 Unhealthy guts can lead to SIBO and SIFO.
 Simply put, one’s overall health appears to be mostly dependent on one’s gut health and so choosing to eat in a way that optimizes its performance is a wise idea.

 Fermented and Cultured Foods